Manmohan seeks leave from Rajya Sabha citing ill health

 “…A letter has been received from Dr Manmohan Singh…Member stating that due to ill health (he) is unable to attend the sitting from March 19 till remaining part of the current session,” Naidu said.

 The Rajya Sabha will be adjourned sine die on Monday in view of the coronavirus outbreak, Naidu announced in the House.
 The Budget Session was scheduled to continue till April 3.
-(AGENCIES)
+(PTI)

 Editorial